hartwigmedical/actin/molecular/README.md

  - wildtype genes: Not implemented yet
  - fusions: Include any fusion with reported evidence of type `FUSION_PAIR` or `PROMISCUOUS_FUSION`

-The evidence is extracted from the PROTECT part of ORANGE as follows:
- - actinTrials: All reported evidence from the ACTIN source that is defined as an inclusion criterion for at least one trial.
- - externalTrials: All reported evidence from the iClusion source, filtered for applicability
- - approvedResponsiveEvidence: All reported A-level on-label responsive evidence from the CKB source, filtered for applicability.
- - experimentalResponsiveEvidence: All reported A-level off-label and B-level on-label responsive evidence from the CKB source, filtered for applicability.
- - otherResponsiveEvidence: All reported B-level off-label responsive evidence from the CKB source, filtered for applicability.
- - resistanceEvidence: Reported resistance evidence from the CKB source in case reported responsive evidence is found for the same treatment with lower (or equal) evidence level.

 ### Version History and Download Links
  - Upcoming (first release)